speeduino/wiki.js/Bluetooth.md

 The Mega 2560 communicates via a USB-to-serial connection for downloading of the Speeduino firmware, and also for communication during operation with monitoring, tuning, and logging programs such as TunerStudio and MegaLogViewer.
 Once the Speeduino firmware is loaded, Speeduino can also communicate via a properly re-programmed Bluetooth module serial connection, known as serial port profile (SPP).
 There are a number of ways to accomplish this, and the following demonstrates using an inexpensive `HC-05` / `HC-06` module for a direct connection to the Mega board.

-''Note: Speeduino and TunerStudio communicate at 115200 bps baud rate.
-Most any wireless serial device from Bluetooth to Satphone will work if programmed to the proper communications speed.
-Some slower systems (e.g., cheap short-range 433MHz radio) can work, but may not transmit or receive quickly enough for high-speed data logging.

-*Note: Loading firmware by Bluetooth is possible, but requires specific and somewhat involved procedure, or a more expensive and [specific type of Bluetooth module](https://www.adafruit.com/products/1588) that can accomplish resetting for upload — neither of which is within the scope of this basic overview.
-Additional information is on the Speeduino Forums.*
+> ***Note:** Loading firmware by Bluetooth is not recommended* {.is-warning}

 > **Note:** Using bluetooth bypasses the USB serial converter, allowing Arduino Mega versions with non-FTDI UART serial chips to connect to TunerStudio and other serial programs cross-platform without special drivers or setup.
 The Mega demonstrated here is a CH340 version.
 {.is-info}

 ### Bluetooth Types

 This method of using Bluetooth (BT) communications only requires an HC-series BT module, and a wiring connection.
-The BT module in this case is an HC-05, HC-06, HC-07 or HC-09, mounted on an interface board (“backplane”, “backboard”, "breakout", etc) operating in Slave mode.
+The BT module in this case is an HC-05, HC-06, HC-07 or HC-09, mounted on an interface board operating in Slave mode.
 As slave-only modules are simpler to re-program, the example described here is an **HC-06** slave-only module on a **JY-MCU v1.02** board:

 <center>
 <img src="http://i.imgur.com/siuxlXg.png" height="200" />